jmutchnik/CreativeCoding/README.md

 - sliders that control the size & color of the circles and boxes

+Exercise 5: Create a simple project which utilizes computer vision to do one or more of the following:

+-process an image or images
+-detection motion
+-track movement

+This is a simple sketch that uses ofxOpenCV to produce various filters of the images from the webcam.

 Project 1: Develop a project using generative art.